The Financial Technology Law Review: Saudi Arabia

 Trademarks are registered through the Ministry of Commerce's (MOCI) portal where the applicant may register the name and logo of his or her entity.
 Industrial designs may also be registered through the MOCI.
 Patents, on the other hand, are protected by registration with either the King Abdulaziz University for Science and Technology (KAUST), where KAUST will be entitled to a percentage of the patent to be registered, or the King Abdulaziz City for Science and Technology (KACST), though the process is lengthy and complex.

 Based on the above, the options available for IP registration and protection in Saudi Arabia, are, generally speaking, difficult to implement in practice.
-Due to the complexity of the process, clients usually resolve to protect their rights via registering them in the United States then equalising the certificate to be used in Saudi Arabia.
+Because of the complexity of the process, clients usually resolve to protect their rights via registering them in the United States then equalising the certificate to be used in Saudi Arabia.
 This is the case for patents, too.

-In order for software to be protected, its code shall be revealed in detail for copyright purposes since codes cannot be patented.
-Upon revealing the code of the software, it will be subject to copyright laws, since copyright in Saudi Arabia is protected for 50 years after publication, subject to renewal.
+In order for software to be protected, its code shall be revealed in detail for copyright purposes because codes cannot be patented.
+Upon revealing the code of the software, it will be subject to copyright laws, because copyright in Saudi Arabia is protected for 50 years after publication, subject to renewal.
 Owing to the level of exposure this process entails, this mechanism is not that preferred by software owners.
-Thus, we advise software owners wishing to protect their software to register the software's trademark for protection, since the software itself cannot be protected.
+Thus, we advise software owners wishing to protect their software to register the software's trademark for protection, because the software itself cannot be protected.

-Where an employee develops software, its ownership rights merely depend on the contract between the employee and his/her company.
+Where an employee develops software, its ownership rights merely depend on the contract between the employee and his or her company.
 There are no specific laws governing this matter.

 As mentioned above, the first law enforcing an obligation on entities to keep their clients' or users' information confidential was introduced in July 2019.
-The E-Commerce Law13 demonstrates Saudi Arabia's attempts to highlight the importance of keeping clients' data safe.
-Hence, despite the fact that there are no laws imposing a legal duty on entities to keep their clients' data confidential, we believe that the E-Commerce Law and its implementing regulations will set a threshold to be met by entities to ensure their clients' data is protected.
-Based on that, we also believe new laws may be introduced on data protection and old laws amended to impose duties on parties to protect the confidentiality of individuals' data and information.
+The E-Commerce Law12 demonstrates Saudi Arabia's attempts to highlight the importance of keeping clients' data safe, which we believe will set a threshold to be met by entities to ensure their clients' data is protected.

 Year in review

-With the growth of fintech in Saudi Arabia, SAMA and the CMA's efforts to support the industry can be clearly demonstrated through the number of experimental and permanent licences they have granted to fintech companies during the last three years.
-Accordingly, despite the fact that there are no developments in the legal treatment of fintech companies and new regulations governing this type of companies have not yet been introduced, the CMA and SAMA have accommodate the fintech market's needs by allowing more companies to carry out fintech activities through their sandbox programmes and by granting licences for fintech activities.
-SAMA has gone so far as to grant two entities a permanent licence upon the successful completion of their trial period.
-Based on this initiative by SAMA and the CMA, and their close monitoring process during the trial period, we believe Saudi Arabia may introduce new laws to accommodate the market's needs in the near future.
+With the growth of fintech in Saudi Arabia, SAMA and the CMA's efforts to support the industry can be clearly demonstrated through the issuance of new regulations and licences and the number of experimental and permanent licences they have granted to fintech companies during the last few years.
+SAMA has gone so far as to issue rules governing specific fintech activities in its efforts to make use of the benchmarks it has concluded from its sandbox programmes during the past three years.
+Based on such initiatives by SAMA and the CMA, and their close monitoring process during the trial period, we believe Saudi Arabia may introduce more new laws to accommodate the market's needs in the near future.

 Outlook and conclusions